thencc/algonautjs/README.md

 ## Interacting with Smart Contracts

 Algorand smart contracts are fast, light, and super clean.
 Trying to communicate their APIs across our team has been really hard.
-For that reason, Algonaut.js supports a simple JSON descriptor for both Stateful and Stateless Smart contracts.
-The goal is to be able to load this JSON descriptor into your dev envirnment and get a sense of what you can and can't do with a contract's API.
+For that reason, Algonaut.js supports a simple TypeScript descriptor for both Stateful and Stateless Smart contracts.
+The goal is to be able to load this TypeScript descriptor into your dev envirnment and get a sense of what you can and can't do with a contract's API.

 Even the concept of Stateless contracts will be a curve climb for a lot of front end people.
 Our goal with this descriptor approach is to communicate a baseline of information about what transactions are permitted, expected, etc, without the front-end developer needing to go into the TEAL or PyTeal directly to figure this stuff out.